-The final decision about any funding awarded will be determined by the Minister for the Arts, after assessment by the Department and independent assessors.
+The final decision about any funding awarded will be determined by the Minister for the Arts, or nominated delegate, after assessment by the Department and independent assessors.

-The Minister's decision is final in all matters, including:
+The Minister's/delegate's decision is final in all matters, including:

-- the approval of the grant - the grant funding amount to be awarded
+- the approval of the grant - the grant funding amount to be awarded.

-The Minister will not approve funding if the program funding available across financial years will not accommodate the funding offer, and/or the application does not represent value with relevant money.
+The Minister/delegate will not approve funding if the program funding available across financial years will not accommodate the funding offer, and/or the application does not represent value with relevant money.